FoxChrisRealTheGit/react-stylux/README.md

 # react-stylux

 This is currently a very alpha stage project, documentation will be lack luster for a few weeks.

-Please stand by while testing occurs.
-It should also be noted that no items are responsive, and are only psuedo responsive to the extent that flex-wrap is responsive.
+**responsive testing occuring, no sizes are set as of right now**

 Utilizing three simple component types, this project simplifies layout and front-end considerations for react projects.
 The three component types are: containers (subject to change), holders, and blocks.
 Containers (subject to change) define the horizonal space and act as a wrapper for all blocks.
 Holders then go inside of the container to define the space for the blocks.
 Holders can go inside of Holders to further define space.
 Each holder has a pre determinded child length and will render children placed into the holder.